How to Select Your Ketubah Text

 When you select a the RCA Orthodox ketubah text, you have the option of having no English text, choosing a direct translation of the Orthodox text, or any of the other English texts available on Ink with Intent.
 You may also write your own English text for no additional charge.

-The Conservative ketubah text with Lieberman Clause is almost the same as the Orthodox text with one critical difference - the addition of the Lieberman Clause.
+The traditional Conservative ketubah text with Lieberman Clause is almost the same as the Orthodox text with one critical difference - the addition of the Lieberman Clause.
 The Lieberman Clause was added to the standard Conservative ketubah text by the Conservative movement in order to grant wives additional protection within the marriage.
 The clause allows for either spouse to initiate a dissolution of the marriage, not just the husband.

-Conservative Ketubah Text (English - Direct Translation)
+Conservative with Lieberman Clause Ketubah Text + Direct Translation

 This option is an Egalitarian interpretation of the traditional ketubah text.
 This version was written by Rabbi Danya Ruttenberg who adapted it from an original text by Rabbi Aryeh Cohen.
 The Hebrew of this text contains a clause called "t'nai b'kiddushin" that the Conservative movement's Committee on Jewish Law and Standards approved in 1969.
 This clause is similar in concept to the Lieberman clause, but it does not require the intervention of a government court in the case of a one-sided divorce.